NirajanAcharya666/Node-JS-with-Express-/API.md

 ```
 The proper front end is built based on the API.
 So, it is most often called client side rendered whereas Dynamic website called Server side rendered.

-The main advantage of API is that it is not consumed by browser, it can be consumed by IOS App and Android App.
+The main advantage of API is that it is not only consumed by browser, it can be consumed by IOS App and Android App.

 suppose lets take a example: